ScottAtBlankCanvas/technotes_ffmpeg/misc/random_notes.md

 ```

-## Creating a foobar filter from edgedetct
+## Creating a foobar filter from edgedetect

 https://fossies.org/linux/ffmpeg/doc/writing_filters.txt

 Did similar to above except, built a filter for debugging avsf_debug from av_subtitles (burn in)

-### TODO:

-Can move filter to separate code base?
-How will ffmpeg know about it?

 ### Docker and ffmpeg